BruteForceOnly/scoredtags-system/README.md

 In the same container, also run: `python manage.py migrate`
 Things should now be fully set up.

+### CRLF/LF Problems
+You may encounter errors related to line endings.
+Some of the files subject to this problem are:
+- /cron/monthly-pepper-generation
+- /cron/init.sh

+To fix this, change the line endings of the affected files to LF.

 ### ALLOWED_HOSTS
 If you want to be able to access the system outside of localhost, you will need to change ALLOWED_HOSTS in settings.py
 There may be other settings/config files you want to change, depending on your setup.